Profit Sharing Plans for Small Businesses

 - Evaluate any notices received from the service provider about possible changes to their compensation and the other information they provided when hired (or when the contract or arrangement was renewed);

 - Review the service provider's performance;

 - Ask about policies and practices (such as trading, investment turnover, and proxy voting); and

 Providing Information in Participant-Directed Plans

 When plans allow participants to direct their investments, fiduciaries need to take steps to regularly make participants aware of their rights and responsibilities under the plan related to directing their investments.
-This includes providing plan and investment-related information, including fee and expense information, which participants need to make informed decisions about the management of their individual accounts.
+This includes providing plan and investment-related information, including information about fees and expenses that participants need to make informed decisions about the management of their individual accounts.
 Participants must receive the information before they can first direct their investment in the plan and annually thereafter.
 The investment-related information needs to be presented in a format, such as a chart, that allows for a comparison among the plan’s investment options.
 A model chart is available here.
 If you use information provided by a service provider that you rely on reasonably and in good faith, you will be protected from liability for the completeness and accuracy of the information.

 Prohibited Transactions and Exemptions

 There are certain transactions that are prohibited under the law to prevent dealings with parties that have certain connections to the plan, self-dealing, or conflicts of interest that could harm the plan.
 However, there are a number of exceptions under the law, and additional exemptions may be granted by the U.S. Department of Labor, where protections for the plan are in place in conducting the transactions.